hugaba/books_recommendation/README.md

 ## Start programm
 open a terminal in the main folder

-activate your virtual environment: source venv/bin/activate
+activate your virtual environment with the command line: source venv/bin/activate

-start the api: uvicorn api:app --reload
+start the api with the command line: uvicorn api:app --reload

 go on this url: http://127.0.0.1:8000/recommandation